 South of Dublin, in County Wicklow, Avondale House — the former residence of Irish political leader Charles Parnell — has closed for a long-term renovation.
 A reopening date has not yet been announced.
 In the southern port town of Kinsale, Desmond Castle is also closed to visitors for an indefinite period of time.

-Residents of Northern Ireland are wrestling with the effects of an impending Brexit.
+Residents of Northern Ireland are wrestling with the effects of the UK's recent split with the EU.
 But tourists aren't likely to experience any significant impacts: In 2020, I expect a visit to Northern Ireland to be just as easy as ever, and probably even more interesting.

 Planning is needed to visit a few popular sights near the town of Portrush, on the northern coast.
 To walk across Carrick-a-Rede rope bridge, dramatically suspended above the Antrim Coast, it's smart to buy timed-entry tickets ahead of your visit (now available online).
 To tour the Old Bushmills whiskey distillery, travelers should show up early, as groups are limited to 18 people and spots are only available on a first-come, first-served basis.